vaudois/yiimp_install_scrypt/README.md

-# Yiimp_install_scrypt v1.5 (update May, 2023)
+# Yiimp_install_scrypt v2.0 (update June, 2023)

 Original SCRIPT : https://github.com/cryptopool-builders/multipool_original_yiimp_installer

 ***********************************

-## Install script for yiimp on Ubuntu Server 16.04 / 18.04
+## Install script for yiimp on Ubuntu Server 18.04 / 20.04(beta for test)

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 18.04 / 20.04(beta for test) !

 Connect on your VPS =>
 - adduser pool